Farid-Ze/kolb/docs/17-architecture-engine.md

 	`CombinationScore`, `UserLearningStyle`).
 - Future instruments can inherit this structure by providing their own definition module and registering it with `engine_registry`.
+- Every `PipelineDefinition.execute` call now opens a database SAVEPOINT before invoking the ordered stages and rolls back automatically on any exception or `ControlledAbort`, so intermediate rows (raw scales, combos, styles) never leak if a downstream stage fails.
+- The batch helper `execute_pipeline_streaming` wraps each session in the same savepoint, committing only the successful runs and rolling back failed ones while still yielding structured error payloads for the caller.
+- **Custom scripts** must either call `finalize_assessment()` (which already routes through the strategy + pipeline orchestration) or reuse the `PipelineDefinition` helpers above.
+Calling individual stage functions directly is prohibited because it bypasses SAVEPOINT management and risks partial persistence.
+If a new entry point is needed, wrap it in a nested transaction and reuse `execute()` or `execute_pipeline_streaming()` rather than re‑implementing the stage loop.

 ## Normative Data Strategy